ahx/openapi_first/README.md

 ### Response validation

 This middleware is especially useful when testing.
-It _always_ raises an error if the response is not valid.
+It raises an error by default if the response is not valid.

 ```ruby
 use OpenapiFirst::Middlewares::ResponseValidation, spec: 'openapi.yaml' if ENV['RACK_ENV'] == 'test'